AdobeDocs/experience-manager-learn.en/help/forms/ic-print-channel-tutorial/set-up-tomcat.md

 ---
 title: Install and Configure Tomcat video
 seo-title: Install and Configure Tomcat
-description: This is part 1 of multistep tutorial for creating your first interactive communications document.In this part, we will install TOMCAT and deploy the sampleRest.war file in TOMCAT.
-The REST endpoint exposed by this WAR file will be the basis for our Data Source and Form Data Model.
+description: This is part 1 of multistep tutorial for creating your first interactive communications document.
-seo-description: This is part 1 of multistep tutorial for creating your first interactive communications document.In this part, we will install TOMCAT and deploy the sampleRest.war file in TOMCAT.
-The REST endpoint exposed by this WAR file will be the basis for our Data Source and Form Data Model.
 uuid: 835e2342-82b6-4f0c-9a6b-467bbbd8527a
 feature: Interactive Communication
 topics: development